Facebook, Microsoft, and others launch Deepfake Detection Challenge

 “‘Deepfake’ techniques, which present realistic AI-generated videos of real people doing and saying fictional things, have significant implications for determining the legitimacy of information presented online,” noted Facebook CTO Mike Schroepfer in a blog post.
 “Yet the industry doesn’t have a great data set or benchmark for detecting them.
 The [hope] is to produce technology that everyone can use to better detect when AI has been used to alter a video in order to mislead the viewer.”

 As previously detailed, the Deepfake Detection Challenge includes a data set — as well as grants and awards — to spur the creation of new ways of detecting and preventing AI-manipulated media.
 While several tools have been released to date, including one developed by researchers at the University of California, Berkeley and the University of Southern California that identifies manipulated videos with greater than 90% accuracy, deepfakes are a moving target.
-In a recent interview with The Verge, Pinscreen CEO Hai Li noted that synthesis techniques are constantly evolving such that at some point, it might become nearly impossible to distinguish AI fakes from reality.
+In a recent interview with The Verge, Pinscreen CEO Hao Li noted that synthesis techniques are constantly evolving such that at some point, it might become nearly impossible to distinguish AI fakes from reality.

 The organizers of the Deepfake Detection Challenge retained the services of a vendor that hired a “diverse” group of actors (approximately 54% female and 46% male) to create videos depicting realistic scenarios in a variety of settings, poses, and backgrounds, with accompanying labels describing whether they were manipulated with AI.
 Afterward, tampered videos were created based on a subset of the original footage using a range of machine learning techniques.
 Faces were swapped and voice alterations were made from the videos, and some samples had augmentations applied to them intended to approximate degradations encountered in videos shared online.

 The data set — which contains 100,000-plus videos in total — was tested through a targeted technical working session in October at the International Conference on Computer Vision, said Facebook AI Research Manager Christian Ferrer.
-It doesn’t include any user data and it features only participants who’ve entered into usage agreements so as to avoid restrictions that could hamper research.
+It doesn’t include any user data and features only participants who’ve entered into usage agreements so as to avoid restrictions that could hamper research.
 Additionally, said Ferrer, access to the data set is gated so that only teams who’ve agreed to a license can access it.

 “Ensuring that cutting-edge research can be used to detect deepfakes depends on large-scale, close-to-reality, useful, and freely available data sets.
 Since that resource didn’t exist, we’ve had to create it from scratch,” he added.